Stuycs-K/finalprojectapcs-5-lin-joyce-chen-christine/README.md

 **HP Indicator**:
 - **Players** remaining lives are shown at the top of the screen as heart icons.
-- **Boss** health bar is displayed above the boss' head.
+- **Boss** and **Enemy** health bars are displayed above their heads.

 ### Boss Mode: Additional Mechanics

+- **Revive** is enabled in **2-player** mode.
+A defeated player will float upwards and can be revived by the other player by spamming the **jump key 5x** over their hitbox, as indicated by the on-screen text.
+  - This feature only works if at least one player remains alive, and the revive must be completed before the floating player leaves the screen.
+The revived player will respawn at their current position with **1 life**.
-- **Traps** require players to spam keys 10 times to escape (shared in 2-Player Mode).
+- **Traps** require players to **spam keys 10x** to escape (shared in 2-Player Mode) and are indicated with an on-screen warning.
-- **Inverse Controls** temporarily flip left/right movement and are indicated with an on-screen warning.
+- **Inverse Controls** temporarily **flip left/right movement** and are indicated with an on-screen warning.

 ## Used Libraries